dnkent/erdos_python_group_project/README.md

 # Team 21: Predicting NBA Scores

-Final project for the Boot Camp 2020 runned by the Erdos Institute.
+Final project for the Boot Camp 2020 by the Erdos Institute.